antoniofractuous/client-server-architecture-mysql/README.md

 `exit;`

-Now, we will configure MySQL server to allow connections from remote hosts.
-So we use our text editor 'vi` to go into the path: '/etc/mysql/mysql.conf.d/mysqld.cnf' and we look for 'bind-address'.
+## Configuring MySQL Server to Allow Connections from Remote Hosts

+We use our text editor 'vi` to go into the path: '/etc/mysql/mysql.conf.d/mysqld.cnf' and we look for 'bind-address'.
 Then we replace '127.0.0.1' with '0.0.0.0'.

 `sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf`